bhardwajRahul/golang-interview-prep-in-english/README.md

     style Black fill:#263238,stroke:#212121,stroke-width:2px,color:#fff
 ```

-1. **White Set (Unvisited):** Candidates for deletion.
+1. **White Set (Unvisited):** Garbage collection candidates.
 At the start of a GC cycle, all objects are White.
-2. **Gray Set (Visited, Unexplored):** Reachable from roots, but their children have not been scanned yet.
+2. **Gray Set (Visited, Unexplored):** Reachable objects to be processed in the future.
-3. **Black Set (Visited & Explored):** Reachable, and all child pointers have been fully scanned.
+3. **Black Set (Visited & Explored):** Reachable, fully explored objects.
 Black objects contain no pointers directly to White objects.

 #### The GC Process:
 * **Phase 1: Sweep Termination (STW - Stop The World):** Prepares for marking, activates write barriers.